 - Learn from others’ mistakes

 - Establish, develop, and maintain relationships with others

 - Create strong group bonds

 - Define social status within a group

 These are all hidden virtues of gossip.
 So how can we make sure we use gossip positively, help others and foster a healthy work environment?

 My colleague confides in me that they are experiencing health issues.
 Is it gossip if I tell others without their knowledge or permission?
 Yes.
 Is it positive or prosocial gossip?
 It depends.
 What is your intention for sharing?
 Are you sharing it to be critical or judgmental?
 Or are you sharing it to provide context and information someone needs to get their job done or explain why you missed a meeting?
 Are there other options?
 What could be the potential impact of sharing?
 If people are asking questions, can you refer them back to me?
 Or perhaps you can let me know people are asking so I can decide how and what to share.

 During a recent meeting, someone observed you seem “off”.
 They know we work together and ask me if you have a problem.
 I know you are going through a personal crisis.
 Is it my news to share or is that really none of their business, a breach of your confidence, unhelpful gossip?
-While it’s definitely not “your news to share”, whether it’s good or bad gossip depends on a variety of factors including: What did I give you permission to share?
-Does this person need to know I might not be as available as usual or are they just fishing for a juicy story?
-Is this someone you can redirect to me?
+While it’s definitely not “my news to share”, whether it’s good or bad gossip depends on a variety of factors including: What did you give me permission to share?
+Does this person need to know you might not be as available as usual or are they just fishing for a juicy story?
+Is this someone I can redirect to you?